 In addition to the general HCA program, you can specialize in one of the following alternative streams:

-Health Care Assistant - ESL is designed for students who want to take the HCA program while also improving their English language skills.
+- Health Care Assistant - ESL is designed for students who want to take the HCA program while also improving their English language skills.
+Next intake: Fall 2021

-Health Care Assistant - Indigenous is designed for Aboriginal* learners who want to take the HCA program while focusing on Indigenous community and culture.
+- Health Care Assistant - Indigenous is designed for Indigenous* learners who want to take the HCA program while focusing on Indigenous community and culture.
+Next intake: TBD